-Try setting aside some time for prayer or inspirational reading every morning, and treat yourself to some serious self-care at least once a week.
-Whether you opt to catch up on your favorite show, book a massage, or head outside for a walk, don’t neglect self-care.
+Try setting aside some time for prayer or inspirational reading and personal care every morning.
+Treat yourself to some serious self-care at least once a week.
+Whether you opt to catch up on your favorite show, book a massage, or head outside for a walk, don’t neglect taking care of YOU.
 (Remember that you’re also setting an example for your children!)

 Hobbies and Interests